SamixDev/Android-Studio-Widget-Crypto-Prices/README.md

 # Android Studio Widget Crypto Prices

-<B> Android Studio Widget Example for displaying Cryptocurrency prices in the home screen widget using Volley HTTP library.<B>
+<B> Android Studio Widget Example for displaying Cryptocurrency prices in the home screen widget using Volley HTTP library.
 <br>
 Refresh rate for the widget is set to 30 minutes to conserve battery <br>